wix-incubator/react-native-interactable/README.md

 * `limitY` - Limit the field influence to a specific vertical area.
 Optional.
 An object with the following properties:
   * `max` - The maximum vertical influence point (relative to the center).
 Optional.
   * `min` - The minimum vertical influence point (relative to the center).
 Optional.
+* `haptics` - Whether to enable haptic feedback on fields with influence area.
+Default `false`.

 Note: For the gravity to affect the view while dragging, make sure dragging is performed via a spring using the `drag` prop.